-..... grep patterns are limited regular expressions in the style of ed (1); it uses a compact nondeterministic algorithm. egrep patterns are full regular expressions; it uses a fast deterministic algorithm that sometimes needs exponential space. fgrep patterns are fixed strings; it is fast and compact.
+... grep patterns are limited regular expressions in the style of ed(1); it uses a compact nondeterministic algorithm. egrep patterns are full regular expressions; it uses a fast deterministic algorithm that sometimes needs exponential space. fgrep patterns are fixed strings; it is fast and compact.

 Most users do not care that egrep uses a fast deterministic algorithm.
-As an example of a more useful way of describing a command for the user, here is how that sentence in the grep manual page currently reads.
+As an example of a more useful way of describing a command for the user, here is how that sentence currently reads.